toburger/FSharp.Json/README.md

 Documentation for the Decoding API can be found [in the elm packages documentation](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Json-Decode).
 The Encoding API is documented [here](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Json-Encode).

-At the moment it uses [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) to tokenize the Json, but I plan to replace this part with my own implementation.
-I plan to use something like [FsPickler](https://github.com/nessos/FsPickler) for this task.

 ## Usage example

 ### Encoding